codename1995/SCHIZ_Classifier/README.md

 ## Classifier
 ### Step 1: Features extraction
-We extract the features from the preprocessed dataset and store them at `FeatureData.mat`
+We extract the features from the preprocessed dataset by `extractFeature.m` and store them at `FeatureData.mat`

 ### Step 2: 5-fold cross validation
-run `5CV.m`
+run `FiveFoldCV.m`

 ## Acknowledgement
 The code is heavily inspired by the following project: